yandex-cloud/docs/en/resource-manager/api-ref/Cloud/listAccessBindings.md

 Parameter | Description
 --- | ---
 pageSize | The maximum number of results per page that should be returned.
 If the number of available results is larger than pageSize, the service returns a nextPageToken that can be used to get the next page of results in subsequent list requests.
-Acceptable values are 0 to 1000, inclusive.
 Default value: 100.
 The maximum value is 1000. pageToken | Page token.
 Set pageToken to the nextPageToken returned by a previous list request to get the next page of results.
 The maximum string length in characters is 100.

 ## Response {#responses}